Nuclear-Verification-and-Disarmament/bicyclus/README.md

 An MWE might be provided at a later stage.

+## Pitfalls
+- Depending on the runtime of one Cyclus run, `subprocess`'s timeout value has to be adapted.
+  It is defined in `bicyclus/blackbox/blackbox.py` (`CyclusCliModel.simulate`) and is currently set to 300 seconds (as of September 2022).

 ## Legacy code
 Originally, this work was developed as part of a Bachelor's thesis by Lewin Bormann.